Learn how to create monthly dividend checks from just four dividend stocks and use dividends to pay bills

 Energy is also going to be a major beneficiary of deregulation and the new tax cuts.

-How Much Can You Make a Month from Dividend Stocks?
+How Much Can You MHow Much Can You Make a Month from Dividend Checks?

 Just these three dividend stocks and the fund gives us an average dividend yield of 4% if you spread your money evenly in each.
 You get diversification in nearly 100 dividend paying companies and cash payments in every month of the year.
 On a $100,000 stock portfolio, you’ll average $335 a month plus price appreciate that could hit double-digits in each of these names.